-Data breaches are more common than ever, and while only the big ones make the headlines (Equifax, Boeing, Uber, Yahoo, the federal government, etc.), the next target could be any business, large and small alike.
-While many people may think they are too insignificant to be a target, the truth is that a data breach can happen to any organization.
+Data breaches are more common than ever, and while only the big ones make the headlines, the next target could be any business, large and small alike.
+When a breach occurs, our team swiftly responds to keep downtime and cost to a minimum.

 All Data Types Are a Target

 The data your organization creates, stores and transfers, may contain Payment Card Industry (PCI) data, Protected Health Information (PHI), electronic communications, personally identifiable information (PII), trade secrets, or other crucial information.
 Data is valuable.
 It drives political, business, and individual decisions and can affect livelihoods and lives.
 Storing and transferring that precious data also carries profound responsibility: data privacy and data security are paramount.

 Implementing robust security controls and state of the art hardware and software solutions is simply due diligence when it comes to protecting data.
 Those steps can certainly help improve your company’s risk profile.
 Having the right organizational security mindset, data security policies and procedures, and the right security staff in place can significantly enhance your preparedness for a data breach or incident.
 Educating end users about the risks associated with data breaches, security protocols, and common forms of attack can provide a sense of preparedness across your organization.

 What Does a Data Breach “Incident” Look Like?

 At Gillware, we understand that there is no cookie-cutter incident and no uniform form of incident response.
 Every data breach, data theft, or ransomware intrusion looks different.
 Today’s attacks can be multifaceted, sophisticated and, persistent.

 Data breaches are often not identified until long after the original attack.
 Each incident requires an individual and personalized assessment to form a full understanding of the underlying event and its potential effect on your organization both at the time of the event and into the future.